adagio130/note/IELTS/self learning/the White Terror in Taiwan.md

 1. aside from that, the nationalist government also encouraged taiwanese to rat each other out
 2. under a period of time with no democracy, it wasn't  only water cannons, tear gas, and armed police that stood in the way of freedom
+3. Not only did it criticize the nationalist government severely, it also strongly opposed Chaing kai-shek's expanding power.

 -------